 Generally, due to the ban on large gatherings, TAG events in March and April are cancelled/postponed.
-TAG is busy reformatting community resources and programs to be delivered virtually and/or remotely.
-See the TAG Spring 2020 Update for new event and program details.
+TAG has reformatted community resources and programs to be delivered virtually and/or remotely.
+See the TAG Spring 2020 Update and the TAG April Newsletter for new event and program details.

-- TAG Cybersecurity scheduled for March 17th is cancelled.
+- TAG Cybersecurity scheduled for March 17th was cancelled.

-- TAG Social scheduled for March 31st is cancelled.
+- TAG Social scheduled for March 31st was cancelled.

-- TAG Mentorship program launch is postponed to Mid April.
+- TAG Mentorship program launch was postponed to April.

 - TAG Expo scheduled for April 24th is postponed.
 Stay tuned for reschedule and reformat details.